-7.1 The development plan is comprised of the Edinburgh and South East Scotland Strategic Development Plan (SESPlan) (June 2013) and the Midlothian Local Plan, adopted in December, 2008.

-Midlothian Local Plan

-- 7.2 Midlothian Local Plan Policy RP20: Development within the Built-up Area states that development will not be permitted within the built-up area where it is likely to detract materially from the existing character or amenity of the area. - 7.3 Midlothian Local Plan Policy COMD1: Committed Development advises that Midlothian Council will continue to seek the early implementation of all committed development sites, and related infrastructure and facilities including sites in the established economic land supply.
+- 7.1 The development plan is comprised of the Edinburgh and the Lothians Structure Plan 2015, approved in June 2004, and the Midlothian Local Plan, adopted in December 2008.
+The following policies are relevant to the proposal: - 7.2 Midlothian Local Plan Policy RP20: Development within the Built-up Area states that development will not be permitted within the built-up area where it is likely to detract materially from the existing character or amenity of the area. - 7.3 Midlothian Local Plan Policy COMD1: Committed Development advises that Midlothian Council will continue to seek the early implementation of all committed development sites, and related infrastructure and facilities including sites in the established economic land supply.